 I’m Doing My First Company Audit, Where Do I Start?

 Everything along with your financial statements, taxes payable to the government as well as profits need to be verified and audited by a third-party.
 As a business owner, it’s your responsibility to gather all of the above, but we know how busy you can get.
-That’s why you can count on us for accounting services, automated bookkeeping, and proactive tax support.
+That’s why you can count on us for accounting services online, automated bookkeeping, and proactive tax support.

 Another good place to start is to get some key acronyms out the way: